nanobox-io/nanobox-docs/source/cli/help.html.md

 title: help
 ---

-The `help` command provides general help information for the nanobox CLI.
+The `help` command provides general help information for the Nanobox CLI.

 ### Usage
 ```shell